ajmain-nishu/skin-care-medics/README.md

 ### Usages Purpose
-- This is a Skin Care Medics website.
+- This is a health-related responsive website.
+- Users can sign up and log in to this website using email or google.
+To order a service, a user must be logged in.
 - It can be used to know the many kind of skin names, pictures, description etc. of skin care medics.
 - Knowing this information will allow you to learn a lot about skin.
 You will get encouragement in this yourself.
 To do something by yourself.
 - skin care is very good habit becasue its makes skin beautiful.